joshuamarie/joshuamarie/README.md

 3. Bayesian Analysis
 4. Rigorous inferential statistics and simulations

-To do those, I used several packages and frameworks among those languages, and big thanks to them.
+To do those, I utilized several packages and frameworks among those languages, and big thanks to them.

 This includes: